uday-globuslive/resume/Resume.md

 **Senior Software Engineer**
 *Tech Mahindra | October 2014 – June 2016*
 - **🚀 CI/CD Pipeline Architect**: Built powerful **CI/CD** pipelines for **Java**/.NET applications using **Jenkins**, Maven, and **Git**, revolutionizing software delivery and deployment processes.
+- **📦 InstallShield Packaging**: Expertly used **InstallShield** to create and manage application packages, including the design of custom installation screens and the development of custom actions to automate configuration and deployment tasks.
 - **⚙️ Configuration Management Expert**: Automated configuration management with **Ansible** across 200+ servers, establishing enterprise-grade automation and consistency.
 - **🐳 Containerization Pioneer**: Containerized legacy applications using **Docker** for cloud migration and scalability, modernizing outdated systems for cloud-native architectures.
 - **🖥️ Infrastructure Administration Expert**: Administered Linux-based web and database servers, supporting high-availability production systems with 24x7 reliability.